 time, for instance, an announcement of a particular program later in the day.

-ï Make sure the correct music track is cued before forward announcing.
+- Make sure the correct music track is cued before forward announcing.

-ï Do not make excuses or apologise about playing or announcing wrong music tracks.
+- Do not make excuses or apologise about playing or announcing wrong music tracks.

-ï A forward announcement can also be used to promote special features that will be played in the current hour especially when sponsors are paying for the special features.
+- A forward announcement can also be used to promote special features that will be played in the current hour especially when sponsors are paying for the special features.
 Give credit to the sponsor for the special feature.

 14. General Announcements.

-ï Avoid announcing your on-air guests if there is some doubt about whether they will show.
+- Avoid announcing your on-air guests if there is some doubt about whether they will show.

-ï Special recorded personal name ëstingersí i.e. short promos ñ no more than 2-3 in an hour.
+- Special recorded personal name ëstingers’ i.e. short promos - no more than 2-3 in an hour.

-ï Do not speak too quickly.
+- Do not speak too quickly.
 A reasonable pace will save you losing your way or becoming repetitive.

-ï Avoid being negative.
+- Avoid being negative.
 Always speak in a positive manner even though you may feel lousy.
-Donít pass on your ill feelings to the listener.
+Don’t pass on your ill feelings to the listener.

-ï Do not criticise the programs, station management, other presenters or station policies on air.
+- Do not criticise the programs, station management, other presenters or station policies on air.
 If there is a problem contact a committee member.

-ï Donít apologise for anything, especially if the computer has ìplayed upî.
+- Don’t apologise for anything, especially if the computer has ‘played up’.
 You should always have another form of music ready to go, CD, record, mp3 player

 (iPod) or just move the MASTER feed fader up.

-Most people wonít notice any slip-ups, and apologising and explaining what has happened will only make the station and the presenter look bad.
+Most people won’t notice any slip-ups, and apologising and explaining what has happened will only make the station and the presenter look bad.

 No apologies!